DataDog/datadog-cloudformation-macro/serverless/README.md

 | `addLayers`                 | Whether to add the Lambda Layers or expect the user to bring their own.
 Defaults to true.
 When true, the Lambda Library version variables are also required.
 When false, you must include the Datadog Lambda library in your functions' deployment packages.                                                                                                                                                                                                                                        |
 | `pythonLayerVersion`        | Version of the Python Lambda layer to install, such as "21".
 Required if you are deploying at least one Lambda function written in Python and `addLayers` is true.
 Find the latest version number from [https://github.com/DataDog/datadog-lambda-python/releases][5].                                                                                                                                                                                                                              |
 | `nodeLayerVersion`          | Version of the Node.js Lambda layer to install, such as "29".
 Required if you are deploying at least one Lambda function written in Node.js and `addLayers` is true.
 Find the latest version number from [https://github.com/DataDog/datadog-lambda-js/releases][6].                                                                                                                                                                                                                                |
+| `dotnetLayerVersion`        | Version of the .NET Lambda layer to install, such as "14".
+Required if you are deploying at least one Lambda function written in .NET and `addLayers` is true.
+Find the latest version number from [https://github.com/DataDog/dd-trace-dotnet-aws-lambda-layer/releases][9].
+| `javaLayerVersion`        | Version of the Java Lambda layer to install, such as "12".
+Required if you are deploying at least one Lambda function written in Java and `addLayers` is true.
+Find the latest version number from [https://github.com/DataDog/datadog-lambda-java/releases][10].
 | `extensionLayerVersion`     | Version of the Datadog Lambda Extension layer to install, such as "5".
 When `extensionLayerVersion` is set, `apiKey` (or if encrypted, `apiKMSKey` or `apiKeySecretArn`) needs to be set as well.
 While using `extensionLayerVersion` do not set `forwarderArn`.
 Learn more about the Lambda extension [here][8].                                                                                                                                                                                   |
 | `forwarderArn`              | When set, the plugin will automatically subscribe the functions' log groups to the Datadog Forwarder.
 Alternatively, you can define the log subscription using the [AWS::Logs::SubscriptionFilter][7] resource. **Note**: The 'FunctionName' property must be defined for functions that are deployed for the first time because the macro needs the function name to create the log groups and subscription filters.
 'FunctionName' must NOT contain any CloudFormation functions, such as `!Sub`. |
 | `stackName`                 | The name of the CloudFormation stack being deployed.
 Only required when a `forwarderArn` is provided and Lambda functions are dynamically named (when the `FunctionName` property isn't provided for a Lambda).
 For more information on how to add this parameter for SAM and CDK, see the examples below.                                                                                                                                                                                          |